adziwinski/segmantation/README.md

 The program was made for do segmentation a prostate in TRUS images.

 ## Program description
-As you can see on the pictrure above user can make segementation by two ways.
+As you can see on the pictrure above user can make segementation by two ways:
 #### 1. With default settings ####
 This mode are set by default.
 Then standard settings Otsu's tresholding method is used and
 #### 2. With manual settings ####